mathewdgardner/BashProWorkshop/day2/README.md

 # Arguments <a id="arguments"></a>

 Sometimes it is useful for a script to do things conditionally depending on what inputs you give it.
-This can be achieved by passing arguments to in the command line.
+This can be achieved by passing arguments to it in the command line.
 No doubt you have already been doing this!

 ```sh
 $ bash my-script.sh one two three